sai-educ/math-vocab/vocab_bank/grade-4.md

 **Definition:** A square corner.
 It measures 90 degrees.

 **Example:** Ana checks the corner of her paper against a tile.
 They match exactly, so it is a right angle.

 **Standards:** US 4.G

+### equilateral triangle

+**Definition:** A triangle with all 3 sides the same length.

+**Example:** Ben checks a triangle tile with his ruler.
+All 3 sides measure 4 centimeters, so it is equilateral.

+**Standards:** US 4.G

+### isosceles triangle

+**Definition:** A triangle with exactly 2 sides the same length.

+**Example:** Ivy measures a triangle flag.
+Two sides are 6 inches, and the third is 4 inches, so it is isosceles.

+**Common misconception:** A triangle can be isosceles even if it does not look symmetrical at first glance.
+Check the side lengths, not just the shape.

+**Standards:** US 4.G